-New syllabus category Old syllabus category Learning objective.
-The student will gain an understanding of: Level 3 Learning outcome.
-The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance WI-SF-COM-07.03.03 WJ05.01 The limits of pressure gauges, and how to correctly interpret gauge readings.
-From a given diagram or data set, interpret possible incorrect gauge readings, and explain the possible reasons including: - Range - Temperature rating - Calibration.
-From a given diagram or data set, interpret possible incorrect gauge readings, and explain the possible reasons including: - Range - Temperature rating - Calibration. В WI-SF-COM-07.03.04 WN02.01 Problems with pressure gauge readings.
-From a given example, verify that pressure gauges are not working properly and explain the correct action to take.
-From a given example, verify that pressure gauges are not working properly and explain the correct action to take. В
+Syllabus Category Learning objective.
+The student will gain an understanding of: Level 3 Learning outcome The student will be able to: Level 4 Learning outcome The student will be able to: Importance WI-SF-COM-07.03.03 The limits of pressure gauges and how to correctly interpret gauge readings.
+From a given diagram or data set, interpret possible incorrect gauge readings, and explain the possible reasons including: - range - temperature rating - calibration.
+From a given diagram or data set, interpret possible incorrect gauge readings, and explain the possible reasons including: - range - temperature rating - calibration. В WI-SF-COM-07.03.04 Problems with pressure gauge readings.
+From a given example, verify if pressure gauges are not working properly and explain the correct action to take.
+From a given example, verify if pressure gauges are not working properly and explain the correct action to take. В

-New syllabus category Old syllabus category Learning objective.
-The student will gain an understanding of: Level 3 Learning outcome.
-The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance WEL Princi L METHODS WI-SF-COM-08.01.01 WK02.01/WK02.02/WK02.
-03/ WN01.01 The different well kill methods.
-Describe the well kill methods, and outline the advantages and disadvantages: - Bullheading - Forward circulation - Reverse circulation - Lubricate and bleed - Volumetric.
-Explain the advantages and disadvantages of the different well kill control methods: Bullheading Forward circulation Reverse circulation Lubricate and bleed Volumetric.
-From a given scenario of well bore conditions and well data, assess the most appropriate kill method to use.
-A WI-SF-COM-08.01.02 WK02.04 The factors that affect the kill pump rate.
-Describe the factors that affect the choice of kill pump rate such as: Formation strength Annular friction loss Well-bore conditions Fluid-handling capacity of the surface disposal system Pump limitations Choke operator reaction time.
-From a given situation, assess the factors that affect the choice of kill pump rate such as: Formation strength Annular friction loss Well-bore conditions Fluid-handling capacity of the surface disposal system Pump limitations Choke operator reaction time.
+WELL KIL L METHODS Principles WI-SF-COM-08.01.01 The different well kill methods.
+Describe the well kill methods, and outline the advantages and disadvantages: - bullheading - forward circulation - reverse circulation - lubricate and bleed Explain the advantages and disadvantages of the different well kill control methods: - bullheading - forward circulation - reverse circulation - lubricate and bleed From a given scenario of well bore conditions and well data, assess the most appropriate kill method to use. А WI-SF-COM-08.01.02 The factors that affect the kill pump rate.
+Describe the factors that affect the choice of kill pump rate such as: - formation strength - annular friction loss - well-bore conditions - fluid-handling capacity of the surface disposal system - pump limitations - choke operator reaction time.
+From a given situation, assess the factors that affect the choice of kill pump rate such as: - formation strength - annular friction loss - well-bore conditions - fluid-handling capacity of the surface disposal system - pump limitations - choke operator reaction time.
 Explain the possible consequences of choosing the incorrect kill pump rate. В